int-brain-lab/iblalyx/releases/2025_Q3_Noel_et_al_autism.md

 #### Quality of uppermost channels

 #### CRITICAL: Missing spike sorting
+The following insertions do not have any spike sorting available.

 | PID | EID | Subject | Date | Number | Probe |
 | --- | --- | --- | --- | --- | --- |